SFDO-Community-Sprints/Membership-Essentials-Documentation/home-page.md

 permalink: /
 ---

-# What is Membership Done Better?
+# What is Membership Essentials?

-Membership Done Better is a sustainable open source community membership app that serves a broad variety of needs for NGOs.
+Membership Essentials is a sustainable open source community membership app that serves a broad variety of needs for NGOs.
 The membership solution has the flexibility needed to offer memberships of different types: paid, free, group, guests, and individual.
 It will also offer adjacent donations.
-The solution will include the full life cycle of the membership: registration, payment tracking, confirmation, renewals, reporting and web faced exposure.
-This solution will be compatible with Salesforce Data Architectures.
+The solution includes the full life cycle of the membership: registration, payment tracking, confirmation, renewals, reporting and web faced exposure.
+This solution is compatible with Salesforce Data Architectures.

 ## Project information